The University of Texas at Austin- What Starts Here Changes the World

 Updating Executing Orc Programs

-A specific problem that I am working on currently is updating running Orc programs.
+A problem that I have worked on (but is currently dormant) is updating running Orc programs.
 A large class of envisioned Orc applications are long-running processes, such as workflow procedures.
 These processes can be expensive to shut down to update the program.
 For example, if a workflow job representing an insurance claim has been in progress for weeks, it would be very undesirable to restart it because the claims handling rules have been updated.
 Migration of running instances from an old version to a new version of the program without restarting would prevent this.
-This work investigates a "safe" manner to transfer executing threads with minimal backtracking or other compensating actions.
+This work investigates a “safe” manner to transfer executing threads with minimal backtracking or other compensating actions.
 (This problem has also been called dynamic software updating, hot swapping, and online upgrading.)

 Small Projects (term projects)

-Further, current robotic systems maintain probabilistic models of their environment.
+Current robotic systems maintain probabilistic models of their environment.
 Deterministic state transitions are a mismatch for these models in that they require a single datum to be extracted from the probabilistic models to use as an input to the state transition decision.
-For example, when using a particle filter for the current robot pose, a single value is typically chosen to use as a basis for action decisions.
-In some sense, this "throws away" the advantages of tracking multiple hypotheses in the particle filter.
+For example, a particle filter would be processed to produce a choice for “the” current robot pose to use as a basis for action decisions.
+In some sense, this “throws away” the advantages of tracking multiple hypotheses in the particle filter.

 In this work, we seek to carry the probabilistic models into behavior decision making, insofar as it is possible.
-Clearly, a robot cannot choose to move to two different places at once, but not all decisions are mutually exclusive.
+Clearly, a robot cannot choose to, for example, move to two different places at once, but not all decisions are mutually exclusive.
 For example, a robot could move its head to visually scan for objects while walking to a target location.

-Currently in progress: Secure Information Flow Control in the Orc Concurrent Programming Language.
+Secure Information Flow in the Orc Concurrent Programming Language.

 1. What are the various channels that information could flow among expressions in Orc (by design and covertly), under standard Orc semantics?